lucaminudel/Objects-relationships-Coding-Dojo/README.md

 The goal of this exercise is to experience the impact of simplistic design when adding new features.
 In order to keep the design simplistic,
 - create direct dependencies between objects.
 I.e. for A -> B, concrete class A will instantiate and reference directly concrete class B instead of using interfaces or other abstractions or dependency inversions techniques;
-- each feature that requires computations on the whole object graph, should be implemented in a single method that navigate the graph and compute the operation instead of introducing abstractions such as composite design pattern, visitor pattern, or any other abstraction.
+- each feature that requires computations on the whole object graph, should be implemented in a single method that navigates the graph and computes the operation instead of introducing abstractions such as composite design pattern, visitor pattern, or any other abstraction.

 The list below contains all the feature requests to be implemented.
 Implement one feature request at a time, without anticipating the following ones.
 Every feature request should only take few minutes to implement.